Configure additional properties

 Prepare SharePoint to use CredSSP

-First configure all SharePoint servers and finally the ARM server.
-The ARM server wants to access SharePoint already during the configuration.
+First configure all SharePoint servers and then the ARM server.
+The ARM server needs to access SharePoint already during the configuration.

 SharePoint frontend server

-- Start the SharePoint Management Shell as administrator
+- Start the SharePoint Management Shell with local administrator privileges.

 - Activate Remoting for PowerShell